itsektionen/kistan-doc/src/lights/lmixer/reference/fixture_config.md

 ### RangeMappingSchema

 Maps the 0-255 range onto another range when displaying.
-Most notable use case is rotations, were mapping from [0-255] to [0 degrees, 540 degrees] makes it more intutive to control.
+Most notable use case is rotations, were mapping from [0-255] to [0 degrees, 540 degrees] makes it more intuitive to control.

 | key | type   | comment                 |
 | --- | ------ | ----------------------- |